Logo Icon

 SHARE

-Reader's Digest: Unlock secrets to cracking the CLAT Logical Reasoning section like a pro!
-Read on in this treasure trove to find the best of CLAT Logical Reasoning Preparation Tips, which would make your brain work like a well-oiled machine.
+Reader's Digest: Unlock the secrets to conquer the CLAT Logical Reasoning section like a pro!
+Dive into this treasure trove for the best CLAT Logical Reasoning Preparation Tips that'll have your brain working like a well-oiled machine.

 Are you a law aspirant gearing up for CLAT 2025?
 Logical Reasoning can make or break your chances of cracking the exam because it holds almost 20% weightage.

-Remembering the concepts is not enough to pass this section; you must thoroughly answer each question.
-Understanding how to solve each question quickly will help you save time on the exam and give you the best chance to score well.
+Remembering the concepts is not enough to crack this section, and you must thoroughly answer each question.
+If you understand how to solve each question quickly, it will help save you time on the exam and give you the best chance to score well.

 Here, we have answered the common queries of students like you on CLAT Logical Reasoning Preparation Tips:

 • What is the best way to start preparing for CLAT Logical Reasoning?
-Begin by familiarizing yourself with the types of questions asked in CLAT question papers and practising solving them.
+Begin with familiarizing yourself with the types of questions that are asked from CLAT question papers and practice solving them.

 • How much time should I allocate for CLAT Logical Reasoning preparation?
 You must plan your preparation diligently and learn to crack this section with a high score, curiosity, and fun.
-Try to allocate at least one hour daily to prepare the logical reasoning section in your daily CLAT study plan.
+Try to allocate at least one hour daily for preparing the logical reasoning section in your daily CLAT study plan.

 • What are the key areas to focus on while preparing for Logical Reasoning?
-Analytical and critical reasoning are the key areas of focus in CLAT.
+Focus on areas such as Analogies, Series, Seating Arrangement, Syllogisms, Calendars, Clocks, Sequence & Matching, and Blood Relation.

 CLAT Logical Reasoning Preparation Tips 2025: Important Topics